 Article IX.
 AMENDMENTS.

-These by-laws may be amended at any meeting by a two-thirds (2/3) vote of those members present and voting, provided that notice of the proposed amendment has been included in the notice of said meeting.
+These By-laws may be amended at any meeting as provided in Article VI by a two-thirds (2/3) vote of those members of the Class present and voting, provided that notice of the proposed amendment has been included in the notice of said meeting.

 Adopted 5/20/2000

+Revised 4/27/2020